Rx for School Success

 All team members meet on a regular basis to discuss children’s progress.
 A shared electronic medical record system keeps track of all important information regarding care provided by the team members.

-As a pilot program that is being generously supported by several philanthropic organizations, all services being offered through Rx for School Success are being provided without charge to patients and their families.
+The Rx for School Success program is being generously supported by several philanthropic organizations and individuals.
+At this time, all services being offered through Rx for School Success are being provided without charge to patients and their families.

 We invite you to explore these frequently asked questions about the program.